 “I love glycolic acid because it’s safe [during pregnancy],” she says.
 It does three things: exfoliates so your skin looks dewier, unclogs pores to help minimizes breakouts, and decreases pigmentation for a more even skin tone.
 “For any pregnant woman, I would say start that first because it addresses the two major pregnancy skin concerns — acne and pigmentation — all at once,” Talakoub says.

-Vitamin C-based products (unlike vitamin A-derived retinols) are also safe to use during pregnancy.
+Vitamin C-based products (unlike vitamin A-derived retinol) are also safe to use during pregnancy.
 “If you have dark spots, instead of using hydroquinone, high strengths of vitamin C are very effective,” Talakoub says.

 Because pregnancy skincare can be more complicated than choosing a baby name, it is worth consulting with your dermatologist or doctor to make sure all the products you are using are safe — and addressing any changing skin concerns.
-“There’s no label for pregnant women saying ‘do not use this”, Talakoub says.
-“It can be really confusing which ingredients are in which products — even I, before I was a dermatologist, would look at labels and not recognize certain terms,” she says.
+“There’s no label for pregnant women saying ‘do not use this,’” Talakoub says.
+“It can be really confusing which ingredients are in which products — even I before I was a dermatologist, would look at labels and not recognize certain terms,” she says.
 The bottom line for your pregnancy skincare routine: Scrutinize ingredient labels and chat with your doctor.
 You can also check out Sunday Riley’s line of pregnancy-safe skincare products.